nathanhaigh/parallel-rsync/README.md

 ## Number of Parallel Jobs

-By default, the script will use `10` parallel jobs for transfering files.
+By default, the script will use `10` or the core count of your CPU for the number of parallel jobs for transfering files, whichever is higher.
 This can be modified using `--parallel` as the first command line argument to the script:

 ```bash